Family caregivers are often overlooked and undervalued in our society – we’re working to change that.

 Rosalynn Carter, Former First Lady & Family Caregiver Advocate

-Every day, millions of people in communities across the country care for their loved ones who are living with chronic diseases, disabilities, or, for many people, both.
-To date, in the U.S. alone, 58 million people are family caregivers and The Centers for Disease Control and Prevention projects that the need for family caregivers will grow – the ratio of family caregivers to older adult is currently 7:1 but it is estimated that by 2030 there will be only 4 potential family caregivers per older adult.
+Every day, millions of people in communities across the country care for their loved ones who are living with chronic diseases, disabilities or, for many people, both.
+To date, 58 million people in the U.S. are family caregivers and The Centers for Disease Control and Prevention projects that the need for family caregivers will grow – the ratio of family caregivers to older adult is currently 7:1 but it is estimated that by 2030 there will be only 4 potential family caregivers per older adult.

 “A systemic change is needed where families and caregivers are provided supports and resources to improve the health outcomes of children and adults with medical complexities and/or intellectual disabilities and the quality of life for the entire family.” – Nancy Giurato, family caregiver advocate